coolbeevip/gitlab-bot/README.md

 These variables are used to configure the GitLab bot's authentication with the GitLab API.
 Please provide the following information:

-- `BOT_GITLAB_USERNAME`: The username of the bot account on GitLab.
+- `BOT_GITLAB_USERNAME`: The username of the bot account on GitLab.(**Be sure to create a new user and use that user's access token, not the group access token or the project access token.**)
 - `BOT_GITLAB_URL`: The URL of the GitLab instance the bot will be interacting with.
 - `BOT_GITLAB_TOKEN`: The token used to authenticate the bot with the GitLab API.